Vizzuality/marxan-cloud/docs/ARCHITECTURE_infrastructure.md

 ### Pub/Sub and job queues

-An Airflow instance orchestrates data and geo processing jobs, communicating with the API via Redis Pub/Sub queues to retrieve jobs ready to be processed, and to update job status as computation jobs in the Airflow cluster start, progress, terminate successfully or result in error conditions.
+BullMQ with Redis orchestrates data and geo processing jobs: jobs are pushed to job queues, from which they are retrieved by workers in the geoprocessing service when ready to be processed; the status of computation jobs is updated when processing of jobs starts, progresses, terminates successfully or results in error conditions.

 ## Data processing and geoprocessing context